2017 Executive Sponsors

 Clinical Research as a Care Option

-We are particularly excited to present a collaborative session on Clinical Research as a Care Option.
-This section of the 2017 CTC event will make up 25% of the program and for good reason.
+We were particularly excited to present a collaborative session on Clinical Research as a Care Option.
+This section of the 2017 CTC event made up 25% of the program and for good reason.
 If we really want to bring patients closer to clinical research, we have to figure out how to collaborate to make clinical trials a care option.
 Higher rates of clinical trial participation inside a health system produces better patient outcomes, lower cost of care and happier patients.
 Health systems and patients get access to the latest research and pharma gets access to more patients.
-This is why we will be dedicating the entire afternoon of April 4 to working through the process of how to make this a reality.
+This is why we dedicated the entire afternoon of April 4 to working through the process of how to make this a reality.

 New to the 2017 Conference: Partnering Tool

-Also new to the 2017 event is access to a partnering tool and partnering facilities to have small group and one-on-one meetings.
+Also new to the 2017 event was access to a partnering tool and partnering facilities to have small group and one-on-one meetings.

-CTC will present insightful ideas and challenges for R&D operations, CROs and site executives to discover new ways of collaborating.
+CTC presented insightful ideas and challenges for R&D operations, CROs and site executives to discover new ways of collaborating.
 The conference is designed for senior level clinical operation executives from large, medium and small pharmas, CROs and sites.
 Patient advocacy organizations are also encouraged to attend.

 "Topics were well defined and the presenters focused in on topics without meandering into other areas of discussion."